daibogh/stm-performance/README.md

 - redux
 - mobx
+- reatom
-  These solutions was chosen because of their popularity and different approaches for state update.
+  These solutions was chosen because of their popularity or different approaches for state update.

 ## Experiments measures